csci338/fall2023/pages/_assignments/lab01.md

 > ## Outline
 > Using the resources we have compiled for you, please complete the following tasks:
 >
-> 1. Install VS Code
-> 2. Install the VS Code Extensions and ensure that they run
+> 1. Install VS Code and some useful extensions
-> 3. Complete the Command Line Exercises
+> 1. Complete the Command Line Exercises
-> 4. Configure your command line environment using the `.zshrc` file (or `.bashrc` if you're running an older Mac OS)
+> 1. Configure your command line environment using the `.zshrc` file (or `.bashrc` if you're running an older Mac OS)
-> 5. Practice using either vim or emacs from the command line.
+> 1. Practice using either vim or emacs from the command line.

 ## 1. Install VS Code
 Please install VS Code.
 When you're done, please install the following VS Code Extensions